aswin-pro/Student-List--react/README.md

 - React Router: For navigation between different pages within the app.

 ## How to View
-You can explore the Student-List by
+You can explore the Student-List by visiting https://student-list-react-omega.vercel.app/

 ## Contributing
 If you'd like to contribute to the project, please fork the repository and use a feature branch.
 Pull requests are welcome.